 Ottawa In Depth Walking Tours gives private and public walking tours of historic downtown Ottawa, Canada’s national capital since 1867.
 Whether you want to take a deeper look beneath the surface, or only have time for a breezy overview of Ottawa, your walking tour with Ottawa In Depth Walking Tours will be time well spent.

-As a free public service, we also maintain a Downtown Ottawa Public Washroom Map that shows public and publically-available washrooms in Ottawa’s downtown.
-Go HERE for the latest version.
+As a free public service for visitors, we also publish a Downtown Ottawa Public Washroom Map that shows public and publically-available washrooms in Ottawa’s downtown.

 Our informative and entertaining walking tours cost $100 for a 3-hour tour (up to 5 people) The full-day tour is $250 (again, 1 to 5 people).
 Rates for larger groups are negotiable.